 This post serves as a guide to using Mercy more effectively in Overwatch.
-I’m no pro, but I am a Mercy main and I’d like to share what I know for those who want to learn.
+I’m no pro, but I am a Mercy main and have over 190 hours of experience with her, and I’d like to share what I know for those who want to learn.
 Keep in mind that this guide is based on experience and opinion, it’s not intended as the “be all end all, 100% correct in every way” rule book for playing this character.
 Enjoy and feel free to add anything I may have missed in the comments!

 Let’s begin with the basics.

 Mercy is a support hero in Overwatch whose specialty is healing, damage boosting and reviving teammates.
 She heals and damage boosts via a beam that connects to a teammate who is being targeted.
 Damage boost is +30% while connected and she heals 60 HP per second while connected.
 There is a range on her beam which is fairly standard (15 meters).
 Her full kit includes: